christophergandrud/DataCombine/README.md

 - `shift`: creates lag and lead variables, including for time-series cross-sectional data.
 The shifted variable is returned to a new vector.
 This function is largely based on [TszKin Julian's shift function](http://ctszkin.com/2012/03/11/generating-a-laglead-variables/).

 - `slide`: creates lag and lead variables, including for time-series cross-sectional data.
 The slid variable are added to the original data frame.
 This expands the capabilities of `shift`.

+- `slideMA`: creates a moving average for a period before or after each time point for a given variable.

 - `rmExcept`: removes all objects from a workspace except those specified by the user.